 Any administrator-level user can change the passphrase for the "admin" user.

-- If you do not know the passphrase for the admin account, contact your customer support provider to reset the passphrase. - Understand that changes to the passphrase take effect immediately and do not require you to commit the change. - Step 1 Select Management Appliance > System Administration > Users. - Step 2 Click the admin link in the Users list. - Step 3 Select Change the passphrase. - Step 4 Generate or enter the new passphrase.
+- Step 1 Select Management Appliance > System Administration > Users. - Step 2 Click the admin link in the Users list. - Step 3 Select Change the passphrase. - Step 4 Generate or enter the new passphrase.

 Configuring the Return Address for Generated Messages